Project Title

 For reach in under represented and unconnected citizens, we are driving scale by connecting citizens’ health data to already established national digital ID systems.

-We have successfully empowered doctors to provide a seamless patient experience using our web app service and now needed to provide a way for patients to become custodians of the health data that has been generated.
+We have successfully empowered doctors to provide a seamless patient experience using our web app service and now needed to provide a way for patients to become custodians of the health data generated.
 This set us out to build a mobile wallet-type app that will help users track their health information regardless of their primary facility, physician or location.

 Thus my journey began.